shergreen/SatGen/README.md

 # SatGen

-A semi-analytical satellite galaxy and dark matter halo generator.
-Introduced in Jiang et al. (2020), extended in Green et al. (2020).
+A semi-analytical satellite galaxy and dark matter halo generator, introduced in Jiang et al. (2020), extended in Green et al. (2020).

 - Overview of the model